-As at 30 June 2016 the net assets of the NGF were \$101.9 million (compared to \$103.5 million as at 30 June 2015).
-In the event that the amount of the NGF falls below the minimum amount set under s889I of the Corporations Act, SEGC has a number of measures at its disposal including discretion to levy any market operator of a financial market to which the NGF compensation scheme applies, or its market participants.
+With the size of the NGF below the minimum amount, SEGC has a number of measures at its disposal including discretion to levy any market operator of a financial market to which the NGF compensation scheme applies, or its market participants.
 The legislation provides a cap on the amount of any levy.
-The minimum amount of the NGF is currently set at \$100 million.
 The SEGC Board continues to review its capital management plan and will monitor the minimum amount, the amount in the fund and its tolerance limits in light of this review.